 Where human ships tend to be long and relatively blocky, Veeni ships are tall and narrow, made of bulbous shapes piled atop one another like some sort of strange hive.
 From a distance, they all look like one ship.
 Zoomed in, I can tell that they are, in reality, hundreds of smaller ships flying in close formation.
 All Veeni ships can join together this way.
 Any of them, at any time, can form a much larger vessel.
 Each ship is designed to be its own entity, but get enough Veeni together, and they can match or exceed the size of even the largest human battlecruiser.
 Some of the ships in the center of the mass are connected.
 Latched together in the core, to share power and redirect it to temporarily-expanded weapons arrays.
 Tiny ships tend to have small offensive capabilities, but a cloud of torpedoes is a cloud of torpedoes.
 It becomes a battle of probabilities, and the probabilities are high that at least one of them will get through a defensive array.

-“Shit!”
-I say into the coach comms, “a hive cluster just came through the Gate.
+“Shit,” I say into the coach comms, “a hive cluster just came through the gate.
 Everybody, recall your groups to the team bus.”

 “Belay that, it won’t be necessary,” Laura says on the comms, so everyone can hear.
 “It’s just for show.
 They’re at a significant disadvantage here.”